-Do you have only half day or a day to spend in Bryce Canyon?
+Do you have only half a day or a day to spend in Bryce Canyon?

-In our opinion this Park is one of the most wonderful of the West US and with no doubt it’s worth doing an hiking trail through the canyon surrounded by its stunning red, orange, and white columns or pinnacles of weathered limestone rock formations.
+In our opinion, this Park is one of the most wonderful of the West US and with no doubt, it’s worth exploring a hiking trail through the canyon surrounded by its stunning red, orange, and white columns or pinnacles of weathered limestone rock formations.

-This is the most popular trail and combines two trails (Queen’s Garden and Navajo loop) to form a 4.6 km / 2.9 miles loop and with no doubt it’s the one not to be missed if you want to explore the Amphitheater area.
-Since clockwise direction is recommended, you can start from Sunrise Point (bus stop 8) descending into the canyon walking through the Queen’s garden trail and ascending along the Navajo Loop till to Sunset point (from here just walk 10 minutes on a flat paved path to reach Sunrise point).
-When you join the path of the Navajo loop, proceed on your left accross the spectacular ‘’wall street’’, a narrow canyon with high cliffs until you reach Sunset point.
+It is the most popular and combines two trails (Queen’s Garden and Navajo loop) to form a 4.6 km / 2.9 miles loop, and without a doubt, it’s the one not to be missed if you want to explore the Amphitheater area.
+Since the clockwise direction is recommended, you can start from Sunrise Point (bus stop 8) descending into the canyon walking through the Queen’s garden trail and ascending along the Navajo Loop till to Sunset point (from here, walk 10 minutes on a flat paved path to reach Sunrise point).
+When you join the path of the Navajo loop, proceed on your left across the spectacular ‘’wall street’’, a narrow canyon with high cliffs until you reach Sunset point.

-Lenght and elevation: 4.6 km / 2.9 miles, 183 meters.
-It’s a relatively easy hike, only the ascent along the navajo loop is a bit strenous.
-It takes around 3 hours to complete the loop.
+Length and elevation: 4.6 km / 2.9 miles, 183 meters.
+It’s a relatively easy hike; only the ascent along the Navajo loop is a bit strenuous.
+It takes about 3 hours to complete the loop.

-It’s considered the least difficult trail descending into the Bryce Amphitheater passing through spectacular hoodoo formations and…using your imagination you may be able to see Queen Victoria at the end of a short spur trail, overseeing the garden before her.
+The path is considered the least difficult, and it descends into the Bryce Amphitheater, passing through spectacular hoodoo formations.
+Using your imagination, you may be able to see Queen Victoria at the end of a short spur trail, overseeing the garden before “her”.

-Lenght and elevation: 2.9 km / 1.9 miles, 109 meters.
-It’s not a loop but a round trip so you can retrace when you want.
-It takes around 2 hours to complete the trail.
+Length and elevation: 2.9 km / 1.9 miles, 109 meters.
+It’s not a loop but a round trip, so you can retrace when you want.
+It takes around 2 hours to complete the path.

-Lenght and elevation: 2.2km / 1.3 miles, 168 meters.
-It’s steep but easy and it takes between 1 and 2 hours to complete the loop.
+Length and elevation: 2.2km / 1.3 miles, 168 meters.
+It’s steep but easy, and it takes between 1 and 2 hours to complete the loop.

 4 Rim trails

-It’s possible to walk the rim of the scenic Bryce Amphitheater from Bryce point to Fairyland point and view the hoodoos from above.
-All the path si quite flat and the easiest is the paved trail between Sunset and Sunrise point (800 meters, 10 minutes walk) and it’s also fully wheelchair accessible .
+It’s possible to walk the rim of the scenic Bryce Amphitheater from Bryce Point to Fairyland Point and view the hoodoos from above.
+The path is quite flat, and the easiest is the paved trail between Sunset and Sunrise point (800 meters, 10 minutes walk – it’s also fully wheelchair accessible).

 – Bryce point to Inspiration point: 2.4 km/ 1.5 miles, elevation from 2529 to 2469;